GaryJX/GaryJX/README.md

 👋 Hi, my name is Gary!

-I’m a software developer based in Toronto, Canada, and I am currently in my 3rd year of studying Computer Science at University of Toronto.
+I’m a software engineer based in Toronto, Canada, currently in my junior year studying Computer Science at the University of Toronto, majoring in Software Engineering.

 I’ve been lucky enough to experience a variety of software development internships during my undergraduate studies.
 I have previously interned at [Verto Health](https://verto.health/), and I recently finished a 16-month internship at [IBM](https://www.ibm.com/).